bikeindex/bikebook/README.markdown

 ## Requests

-Feel free to make GET requests to BikeBook.
+Feel free to make GET requests to BikeBook from your application.
 We'll send you JSON back, regardless of domain.

 BikeBook.io uses Cross-Origin Resource Sharing (CORS), which allows web applications to make cross domain AJAX calls without using workarounds such as JSONP.
 For more information about read [this post about CORS](http://www.nczonline.net/blog/2010/05/25/cross-domain-ajax-with-cross-origin-resource-sharing/) (or [the spec](http://www.w3.org/TR/access-control/#simple-cross-origin-request-and-actual-r) if you're hardcore).